lightbend/fdp-sample-applications/README.md

 ## Installation

-Each of the applications contain the detailed instructions of how to build and install eah application locally or on the DC/OS cluster or on a Kubernetes cluster.
+Each of the applications contain the detailed instructions of how to build and install each application locally or on the DC/OS cluster or on a Kubernetes cluster.

 Here's how to install all of them from a centralized command line script into a DC/OS cluster.
 The script assumes the following:

-* A DC/OS cluster is up 'n running
+* A DC/OS cluster is up and running
 * The user is authenticated to the cluster (`dcos auth login`)
 * The cluster has sufficient resources to host the applications
 * The following components are installed and running on the cluster:
   * Kafka
   * Spark
-  * Cassandra
+  * Cassandra (required only for killrweather app)
-  * InfluxDB
+  * InfluxDB (required only for killrweather and network instrusion apps)
-  * Grafana
+  * Grafana (required only for killrweather and network instrusion apps)

 ### Configuration file